Kurdish oil trade with Turkey rising, more to come

-KHOR MOR, Iraq (Reuters) - Kurdistan is taking its first steps towards gaining independence from Baghdad in the sale of its oil and gas with a convoy of trucks taking the condensate liquid fuel bi-products of a remote gas field directly into Turkey.
+KHOR MOR, Iraq, Sept 9 (Reuters) - Kurdistan is taking its first steps towards gaining independence from Baghdad in the sale of its oil and gas with a convoy of trucks taking the condensate liquid fuel bi-products of a remote gas field directly into Turkey.

 At least 15 trucks a day are loading up with high quality condensate at Khor Mor’s gas plant and then trundling down a bumpy road to start the two-day journey to Mersin on the Turkish Mediterranean.